-- 1. MTCS may remove a student-respondent from an education program or activity of MTCS on an emergency basis before a determination regarding responsibility is made if: - a.
-MTCS undertakes an individualized safety and risk analysis; - b.
-MTCS determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student- respondent; and - c.
-If MTCS determines the student-respondent poses such a threat, it will so notify the student-respondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
-In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related MTCS policies, including Policy 506 Student Discipline.
+1. MTCS may remove a student-respondent from an education program or activity of MTCS on an emergency basis before a determination regarding responsibility is made if:

+b.
+MTCS determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal of the student- respondent; and c.
+If MTCS determines the student-respondent poses such a threat, it will so notify the studentrespondent and the student-respondent will have an opportunity to challenge the decision immediately following the removal.
+In determining whether to impose emergency removal measures, the Title IX Coordinator shall consult related MTCS policies, including Policy 506 - Student Discipline.
 MTCS must take into consideration applicable requirements of the Individuals with Disabilities Education Act and Section 504 of the Rehabilitation Act of 1973, prior to removing a special education student or Section 504 student on an emergency basis.